 Continuing the standard library study, it's time for Cell<T>!
 Rust compiler enforces multiple reads access and a single write access mutually exclusive, i.e. either multiple shared references & or one and only one mutable reference & mut.
 So essentially, Rust prevents the evil of aliasing and mutation between multiple threads.
 Cell<T> is a sharable mutable … Continue reading Rust std study series: Interior mutability

-State of Machine Learning in Rust
+The State of Machine Learning in Rust

 Every once in a while this topic comes up on a social media or Rust user channel.
 I'd like to describe briefly the way I see where things are going by a little bit of history as well as some information about existing flux of Machine Learning/Deep Learning frameworks and major recent trends.
-Brief history … Continue reading State of Machine Learning in Rust
+Brief history … Continue reading The State of Machine Learning in Rust

 Rust std study series: VecDeque